 Claimants who are the representative party or a general member participating in the Class Action and who have an Interest in the Scheme will not pay any fees or other costs to the responsible entity.
-Each such claimant will remain entitled to their respective share of any Resolution Sum after the Lawyers and Funder have been paid their respective share of the Resolution Sum as described below.
+Each such claimant will remain entitled to their respective share of any Resolution Sum after the Lawyers and Funder have been paid their respective share of the Resolution Sum, as described below.

-Upon being issued with a Funder's Interest in the Scheme, the Funder will be liable to pay the Lawyers costs of prosecuting the Class Action (Project Costs) as set out in the Scheme's constitution, summarised in the Funding Terms section of this PDS.
-Project Costs could be more than AU\$3 million (or the NZD equivalent).
+Upon being issued with a Funder's Interest in the Scheme, the Funder will be liable to pay the Project Costs, which includes the Lawyers' costs of prosecuting the Class Action (minus the At Risk Fees), as set out in the Scheme's constitution, and summarised in the Funding Terms section of this PDS.
+Project Costs are uncapped and could be material.

-Fees and costs of the Scheme 36.
+36. Fees and costs of the Scheme

-The responsible entity will not charge a fee for acting as trustee and responsible entity of the Scheme, but it is entitled to be reimbursed for third party costs and other expenses of the Scheme such as establishment costs, audit fees, director's fees and any professional advice it may require.
+The responsible entity is entitled to charge a fee of \$1,000 per annum (including GST) for its services in acting as trustee and responsible entity of the Scheme, accruing daily and payable in arrears upon receipt of the Resolution Sum.
+It is also entitled to be reimbursed for third party costs and other expenses of the Scheme such as establishment costs, audit fees, the fees of the Resolution Administrator, director's fees and fees for any professional advice it may require.
 Examples of the type of expenses OBIML may incur are set out in the Scheme's constitution.
+Some of these third party costs and other expenses may be material, for example, the fees of the Resolution Administrator may total between \$100,000 and \$500,000 depending on the circumstances (but will only be payable if the Court considers such fees to be reasonable).

-Support services provided to OBIML by the Omni Bridgeway Group will not incur a cost.
-The external costs and expenses will be recovered by OBIML as part of the Project Costs, either by drawing down on capital committed by the Funder or out of the Funder's entitlement to a share of the Resolution Sum once it is paid to the responsible entity.
-The costs and expenses of the Scheme will not be separately charged to claimants, but will be added to the total of Project Costs that are used to calculate the Funder's entitlement to a distribution out of the Time-Weighted Amount of any Resolution Sum.
+Support services provided to OBIML by the Omni Bridgeway group will not incur a cost.7 These costs and expenses will be recovered by OBIML as part of the Project Costs, either by drawing down on capital committed by the Funder or out of the Funder's entitlement to a share of the Resolution Sum once it is paid to the responsible entity.
+The costs and expenses of the Scheme will not be separately charged to claimants, but will be added to the total of Project Costs that are used to calculate the Funder's entitlement to a distribution out of the Time-Weighted Amount (as defined in section 38) of any Resolution Sum.